 Hendra’s songwriting career began in 1996 after dropping off a song demo to the record label office of Aussie superstar, John Farnham.
 Six weeks later, Farnham personally called the aspiring writer to let him know that he loved the song and planned to record it.
 “Don’t Let It End” was featured on the multi-platinum album Romeo’s Heart.
 In 1999 Hendra co-wrote “Somebody Like You” with Mushroom Records artist Jimmy Christo.
 It went on to be featured as the end title cut for the Australian major motion picture comedy release titled “The Wog Boy” (2000).

-Shortly after, Hendra traveled to the US for meetings with record labels looked to land a deal.
+Shortly after, Hendra travelled to the US for meetings with record labels looking to land a deal.
 Hendra together with brother Russell, guitarist Ben Carey (Savage Garden) and drummer Jason Heerah managed to grab the attention of the then head of A&R for Hollywood Records, Rob Cavallo, who immediately offered them a deal.
 After signing, the group relocated to Los Angeles, CA and spent 2001 in production.

 A nine track demo CD written and produced by Hendra had excited not only Cavallo but many of the other execs at the label.
 Tumultuous months followed however, and unable to find the right producer to guide the project and help the young band navigate the process of making an album, they began to languish.
 This, combined with numerous key staff changes at Hollywood Records, resulted in the worst-case scenario for the young band and at the end of 2001, they were left with an unfinished album and no label.